-Areas totalling 1,809 sqm, representing approximately 8.65% of the Total Net Lettable Area (20,913 sqm) are currently vacant and are being actively marketed by the vendor.
+Areas totalling 1,379 sqm, representing approximately 6.59% of the Total Net Lettable Area (20,913 sqm) are currently vacant and are being actively marketed by the vendor.

-The Trustee has secured a 24 month rental guarantee from the vendor of the Property over the current vacancies.
-This effectively means the property is fully leased for a minimum of two years.
-Importantly, this is not reflected in the 8 years Weighted Average Lease Expiry (WALE) of the Property.
-For clarity, if it was reflected the WALE would be longer.
+The Trustee has secured a 12 month gross rental guarantee from the vendor of the Property over the current vacancies, except for the proposed pharmacy lease which is a 24 month gross rental guarantee from the vendor.
+Please note this is reflected in the current 7.9 years Weighted Average Lease Expiry (WALE) of the Property.